adasegroup/FES-feature-selector/README.md

 ## Team members roles

+In this research, we split responsibilities as follows:  Viacheslav Pronin will implement  the  Normalized  Iterative  Hard  Thresholding  method  and  study  the algorithms on the real data.
+Konstantin Pakulev will apply the Simultaneous Feature and Feature Group Selection through Hard Thresholding method and focus on the examination of algorithms on the synthetic data.
+Both researchers will work on the metrics section and provide the evaluation of methods’ accuracy, as well as conclusions and recommendations for further research.

 ## References

 [1]  T. Blumensath and M. E. Davies.
 Normalized iterative hard thresholding:Guaranteed stability and performance.IEEE Journal of Selected Topics inSignal Processing, 4(2):298–309, 2010.